 Tools with built-in services for analytics, such as trend analysis, forecasting and standardized reporting, helps democratize data analytics.
 In addition, built-in services for data visualizations and dashboards are making results more understandable and actionable.

-Composable Enterprise, a full-stack analytics platform with built-in services for data orchestration, automation and analytics, accelerates data engineering, preparation and analysis.
-Built with a composable architecture that enables abstraction and integration of any software or analytical approach, Composable Enterprise serves as a coherent analytics ecosystem for business users that want to architect data intelligence solutions that leverage disparate data sources, live feeds, and event data regardless of the amount, format or structure of the data.
+Composable DataOps Platform, a full-stack data and analytics platform with built-in services for data orchestration, automation and analytics, accelerates data engineering, preparation and analysis.
+Built with a composable architecture that enables abstraction and integration of any software or analytical approach, Composable serves as a coherent analytics ecosystem for business users that want to architect data intelligence solutions that leverage disparate data sources, live feeds, and event data regardless of the amount, format or structure of the data.